 I love memes and enjoy sharing them on Facebook, Twitter or even emailing them to friends and coworkers.
-But until recently, it never occurred to me to use a meme generator, a fun communication tool, in the classroom.
+But until several years ago, it never occurred to me to use a meme generator, a fun communication tool, in the classroom.

 For those who aren’t familiar with them, memes (pronounced meemz) are a cultural element or system of behavior that is passed from one individual to another.
-They are often represented by an image with a brief bold caption overlaid and shared on social media to capture attention or elicit a quick laugh.
+These days, however, they've come to be known as those images with a a bold quote, sentiment or saying.
+They are a vehicle to express commentary on a phenomenon or a relatable event and are shared on social media to capture attention or elicit a quick laugh.

 One night while working hard on my lesson plans, my 14-year-old son decided to poke fun at me by sending me a text with the following meme that he created:

 I had to laugh because it was so true.
 And in that moment, I had an epiphany.
 What if I asked my students to create math-themed memes?
 The next day I set out the criteria for The Math Meme Project:

 The memes had to be their own creations.

 They could be about any algebra topic or about my class in general.